KULL-Centre/_2022_functional-sites-cagiada/README.md

 - `scores_GEMME` folder which contains the GEMME scores predicted for the he proteins used in the manuscript.
 - `scores_rosetta` folder which contains the rosetta stability predictions predicted scores for the proteins used in the manuscript.
 - `scores_RaSP` folder which contains the RaSP stability predictions predicted scores for the proteins used in the manuscript.
+- `scores_maves` folder which contains the public available MAVE data from different study to train the model and validate it in the manuscript.
+- 'score_dssp' folder which contains the measure from DSSP used in the manuscript to analyse complexes of proteins
 - `pdbs` folder which contains pdbs used for the proteins used in the manuscript.
+- 'jupyter_notebooks_analysis_figures_paper' folder which contains the notebooks used to recreate most of the analysis and figures in the manuscript.
+N.B: Each notebook requires specific packages and data in input, all the data to run each notebook are provided in the other folders of this repository.

+## Functional Model Notebook
-## Usage
+### Usage
-To run the Notebooks, we suggest to open it in [Google Colaboratory](https://colab.research.google.com/), it can be open clicking [here](https://colab.research.google.com/github/KULL-Centre/_2022_functional-sites-cagiada/blob/main/Functional_site_model.ipynb).
+To run the Prediction Notebook, we suggest to open it in [Google Colaboratory](https://colab.research.google.com/), it can be open clicking [here](https://colab.research.google.com/github/KULL-Centre/_2022_functional-sites-cagiada/blob/main/Functional_site_model.ipynb).
 To run the Notebook is necessary to follow different steps:
 1 Run the cells with the PRELIMINARY OPERATIONS prefix, this will install all the dependencies and load the required functions to run the predictor.
 2 Upload all the required input for your target protein running all the DATA PREPROCESSING cells.
 In particular in required to: